TBragg800/Whack-A-Mole/README.md

   [Questions](#Questions)

 ## Description
   This is an application created by following the Javascript 30 instruction series by Wes Bos.
-The purpose of this exercise is
-  .
+The purpose of this exercise is to create a Whack-A-Mole game using javascript to create functions that return a random time and a random hole with which to use CSS to add or remove classes to affect gameplay.
 To find out more about the instruction series visit the site at [Wes Bos JavaScript 30](https://javascript30.com/)

 ## Installation
   Simply clone the repo locally.